VanirLab/Vanir-API/README.md

 Testability for low and high level automation.

-Implementing plugins for Vanir:
+## Implementing plugins for Vanir:

-[!WARNING]
+[WARNING!]

-1. Dont mix allocators, It's possible for plugins to be linked against different memory alocators than your API.
+1.Dont mix allocators, It's possible for plugins to be linked against different memory alocators than your API.

 2. Different implementations of STL classes such as std::vector may not be ABI compatible.